jstetich/Bay_Stratification/Derived_Data/DATA_NOTES.md

 reorganization steps are in the DEP_Nutrients repository.

 This file was a result of that reorganization.
-Specifically, we extracted data that contined data from "downcasts" of water quality sondes so that we could take a closer look at patterns of vertical stratification.
+Specifically, we extracted data that contained data from "downcasts" of water quality sondes so that we could take a closer look at patterns of vertical stratification.

 ## combined_locations.csv